-Updated December 16, 2021: According to Message center notification MC305463 (December 15), roaming signatures have “been delayed while we work on further stabilization.”
+Updated December 16, 2021: According to Message center notification MC305463 (December 15), roaming signatures for Outlook for Windows have “been delayed while we work on further stabilization.”
 In other words, some bugs are present that Microsoft must squash before shipping the feature.
 Microsoft doesn’t give a new date when they expect this work to be done.

 Companies often want to impose corporate branding and a common style to the email signatures applied by email clients to outbound messages.
 Managing signatures and making sure that the right signature is applied can be complicated, which is why so many companies like CodeTwo Software, Crossware, and Exclaimer develop and sell email signature management software.

 The difficulties of dealing with Outlook for Windows signatures is described in a post explaining how to build and apply a HTML signature with PowerShell.
 Updating the system registry is often complicated and Outlook doesn’t make it easy.
 By comparison, updating the signatures used by OWA with PowerShell is more straightforward.

 One of the reasons why Outlook signatures cause management challenges is the need to update signatures on individual PCs.
 Microsoft is making things easier by introducing roaming signatures for Outlook.
 In other words, you can create a signature on a PC and that signature will be available on any PC you sign into.
 For now, the feature won’t work for Outlook for Mac and OWA will continue to use its own signatures, but you couldn’t rule out a plan that would see the same roaming signatures being used across all Outlook clients.